European shares rise after China rebound and glimmer of hope on Greece

 revenue.

-the rally to data showing a slight rise in the performance of
+showing a slight rise in the performance of its AHL funds and

 Europe bourses in 2015: link.reuters.com/pap87v